These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Projected Round (2013): 5-7.

 4/24/13: It wouldn't be surprising if Hopkins was the first kicker taken instead of Sturgis.
-Hopkins kicked well for the Seminoles and was 25-of-30 in 2012.
+Hopkins kicked well for the Seminoles and was 25-of-30 this year.
 He had two misses against Clemson, early in the contest when Florida State was trailing.
 Hopkins made four-of-five field goals against Miami in the Seminoles' 33-20 win.
 He finished the regular season well and is in a tough fight to be the first kicker selected.
 Hopkins kicked well at the Senior Bowl to keep it close with Sturgis as the top kicker.

 9/3/12: Dustin Hopkins has a strong leg.
 He has made field goals from 52 and 55 yards over the past few seasons.
 The junior was good on 22-of-27 (81 percent) field goal attempts last season.
 He made a 53-yarder against Clemson and drilled a 60-yarder in the spring game.